-- 7.12.1.1 Sick leave entitlement shall be 10 working days on full pay each leave year, from the date of the Employee's appointment. - 7.12.1.2 After a two year qualifying period, Employees will be entitled to 15 days in each year thereafter. - 7.12.1.3 Sick leave may be accumulated up to a maximum of 260 days.
+- 7.12.1.3 Sick leave for permanent employees may be accumulated up to a maximum of 260 days.
 This maximum entitlement includes any entitlement to sick leave granted for previous service under the Public Service Common Leave Provisions, under ERO's Sick Leave Policy (current or previous known as 'Frozen'), or under provisions in previous collective employment agreements.
 Under the Sick Leave policy, where Employees come from the Teaching Sector, ERO will credit up to a maximum of 50 days sick leave based on the Employee providing proof of previous entitlement.
 Other Employees can apply to have their previous service credited for sick leave if they qualify under clause 7.4. - 7.12.1.4 The DCE may decide that sick leave on pay in excess of the entitlement set out above may be granted to an Employee.